Georg Solti

 In 1969, Solti became music director of the Chicago Symphony Orchestra, a post he held for 22 years.
-He conducted multiple recordings and high-profile international tours with the orchestra.
+He conducted many recordings and high-profile international tours with the orchestra.
 Solti relinquished the position in 1991 and became the orchestra's music director laureate, a position he held until his death.
 During his time as the Chicago Symphony Orchestra's eighth music director, he also served as music director of the Orchestre de Paris from 1972 until 1975 and principal conductor of the London Philharmonic Orchestra from 1979 until 1983.

 Known in his early years for the intensity of his music making, Solti was widely considered to have mellowed as a conductor in later years.
 He recorded many works two or three times at various stages of his career, and was a prolific recording artist, making more than 250 recordings, including 45 complete opera sets.
-The best known of his recordings is probably Decca's complete set of Wagner's Der Ring des Nibelungen, made between 1958 and 1965.
+The best-known of his recordings is probably Decca's complete set of Richard Wagner's Der Ring des Nibelungen, made between 1958 and 1965.
 Solti's Ring has twice been voted the greatest recording ever made, in polls for Gramophone magazine in 1999 and the BBC's Music Magazine in 2012.
 Solti was repeatedly honoured by the recording industry with awards throughout his career.
 From 1963 to 1998, he won 31 Grammy Awards as a recording artist, making him the Grammy Awards' most-awarded artist until Beyoncé surpassed his record in 2023.